kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 ---
 layout: post
 author: Alberto Losada Grande
-description: KubeVirt can take advantage of Kubernetes inner features to provide an advanced scheduling mechanism to VMs.
-Basically, the same or even more complex affinity and anti-affinity rules can be assigned to virtual machines (VMs) or Pods in Kubernetes than in a regular virtualization solutions.
+description: KubeVirt can take advantage of Kubernetes inner features to provide an advanced scheduling mechanism to  virtual machines (VMs).
+The same or even more complex affinity and anti-affinity rules can be assigned to VMs or Pods in Kubernetes than in traditional virtualization solutions.
 navbar_active: Blogs
 category: news
-tags: [ "kubevirt", "kubernetes", "virtual machine", "affinity", "scheduling", "anti-affinity", "topologyKeys" ]
+tags: [ "kubevirt", "kubernetes", "virtual machine", "VM", "Advanced VM scheduling", "affinity", "scheduling", "topologyKeys" ]
 comments: true
 title: Advanced scheduling using affinity and anti-affinity rules
 pub-date: February 20
 pub-year: 2020
 ---

-In this blog post it is shown how KubeVirt can take advantage of Kubernetes inner features to provide an advanced scheduling mechanism to VMs.
-Basically, the same or even more complex affinity and anti-affinity rules can be assigned to virtual machines (VMs) or Pods in Kubernetes than in regular virtualization solutions.
+This blog post shows how KubeVirt can take advantage of Kubernetes inner features to provide an advanced scheduling mechanism to virtual machines (VMs).
+The same or even more complex [affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) rules can be assigned to VMs or Pods in Kubernetes than in traditional virtualization solutions.

 It is important to notice that from the Kubernetes scheduler stand point, which will be explained later, it only manages Pod and node scheduling.
 Since the VM is wrapped up in a Pod, the same scheduling rules are completely valid to KubeVirt VMs.

 > warning "Warning"
-> Inter-pod affinity and anti-affinity require substantial amount of processing which can slow-down scheduling in large clusters significantly.
+> As informed in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity): inter-pod affinity and anti-affinity require substantial amount of processing which can slow-down scheduling in large clusters significantly.
 This can be specially notorious in clusters larger than several hundred nodes.

 ## Introduction

-In a Kubernetes cluster, **kube-scheduler** is the default scheduler and runs as part of the control plane.
-Kube-scheduler is in charge of selecting an optimal node for every newly created or unscheduled pod to run on, however, every container in pods and every pod itself has different requirements for resources,  therefore, existing nodes need to be filtered according to the specific requirements.
+In a Kubernetes cluster, [kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) is the default scheduler and runs as part of the control plane.
+Kube-scheduler is in charge of selecting an optimal node for every newly created or unscheduled pod to run on.
+However, every container within a pod and the pods themselves, have different requirements for resources.
+Therefore, existing nodes need to be filtered according to the specific requirements.

 > note "Note"
 > If you want and need to, you can write your own scheduling component and use it instead.

-When we talk about scheduling, we refer basically to making sure that Pods are matched to Nodes so that Kubelet can run them.
+When we talk about scheduling, we refer basically to making sure that Pods are matched to Nodes so that a Kubelet can run them.
 Actually, kube-scheduler selects a node for the pod in a 2-step operation:

 * **Filtering.** The filtering step finds the set of candidate Nodes where it’s possible to schedule the Pod.
 The result is a list of Nodes, usually more than one.
 * **Scoring.** In the scoring step, the scheduler ranks the remaining nodes to choose the most suitable Pod placement.
 This is accomplished based on a score obtained from a list of scoring rules that are applied by the scheduler.

 The obtained list of candidate nodes is evaluated using multiple priority criteria, which add up to a weighted score.
 Nodes with higher values are better candidates to run the pod.
 Among the criteria are affinity and anti-affinity rules; nodes with higher affinity for the pod have a higher score, and nodes with higher anti-affinity have a lower score.
 Finally, kube-scheduler assigns the Pod to the Node with the highest score.
 If there is more than one node with equal scores, kube-scheduler selects one of these randomly.

 In this blog post we are going to focus on examples of affinity and anti-affinity rules applied to solve real use cases.
 A common use for affinity rules is to schedule related pods to be close to each other for performance reasons.
 A common use case for anti-affinity rules is to schedule related pods not too close to each other for high availability reasons.

 ## Goal: Run my customapp